PREPARE

 15. Necropsy

-*These are topics which are frequently not mentioned in reporting guidelines, but which are also critical to the validity and reproducibility of research.
-Many are also critical for improving the culture of care at an institution.
+*These topics are frequently not mentioned in reporting guidelines, but they are also critical to the validity and reproducibility of research.
+Many are also part of improving the culture of care at an institution.

 It is offered on a voluntary basis as an aide memoire to remind scientists of all the topics which may be relevant when planning experiments.
 Many of these topics do not need to be reported, but they are vital for the success and validity of the experiment, for the health and safety of all those directly or indirectly involved, and for animal welfare.